-On November 4, 2018, Christina Martin will hit the road and run in Chicago’s Hot Chocolate Run, a 15k race.
-Unlike others, she isn’t running for the love of hot chocolate.
-Christina will run for blood clot awareness and to raise money for the North American Thrombosis Forum in memory of her high school sweetheart Manu Ajamu Williams, who she describes as “the love of my life.”
+On November 4, 2018, Christina Martin ran in Chicago’s Hot Chocolate Run, a 15K race.
+Unlike others, she didn’t run for the love of hot chocolate.
+Christina ran for blood clot awareness and raised money for the North American Thrombosis Forum in memory of her high school sweetheart, Manu Ajamu Williams, who she describes as “the love of my life.”

 In Memory of Manu “Shaq” Williams

 Manu Williams, who friends called “Shaq,” passed away from a blood clot on September 28, 2014 at the young age of 36.
 Remembered as a man who everyone loved, Christina describes him as a hard-working, fun-loving man that embraced everyone around him.

 “I met him in high school.
 He was Mr. Cool and I was the nerd with glasses and braces,” Christina said.
 “When we were together, it was the best time of my life.”

 “After high school and college, I was very much the white-collar marketer and he was a nurse.
 He drove trucks.
 He worked for UPS.
 He was very blue collar.
 It was very funny because it was kind of a yin and yang type of thing,” said Christina, describing their relationship.
 “When I do things, it’s very black and white, and I like things to be done a certain way.
 He was very whimsical and fun.
 So, we were very much opposites.”